Belphe13/CineML-Perfect-Human/README.md

 ### Creating Super 16mm Template
 ![]()
+After several tests with plotted templates found online, I corrected the right spacing and margins in the InDesign files, with rulers and grids as guides, which is super helpful for the next part of importing 23,520 frames.

 ### Importing Frames
 Once the template is plotted in InDesign, go to "File > Place..." to select multiple frames.
 Then by clicking on the placeholder boxes we create, I assign source images to each of the frame on the super 16mm template.
 In order to adjust size of each source image to match with its placeholder, go to "Object > Fitting" and select either "Fit Content Proportionally" or "Content-aware Fit."